rust-unofficial/patterns/idioms/coercion-arguments.md

 ## Description

-Usings a target of a deref coericion can increase the flexibility of your code when you are deciding which argument type to use for a function argument.
+Using a target of a deref coericion can increase the flexibility of your code when you are deciding which argument type to use for a function argument which may increase its utility as it increases the number of viable inputs for this function.
 For example; using `&str` instead of a `&String`, or `&[T]` in preference of `&Vec<T>`, or even `&T` as opposed to a `&Box<T>`.
 Not only that, you can avoid layers of indirection for those instances where the owned type already provides a layer of indirection, as can be illustrated in each of the previous examples.
 For instance, a `String` has a layer of indirection, so a `&String` will have two layers of indrection.
 We can avoid this by using `&str` instead, and letting `&String` coerce to a `&str` whenever the function is invoked.
-And finally, using deref targets for a function can increase the number of viable inputs for your function which may increase its utility.

 ## Example